 Taking on a new project management approach requires determination and effort.
 Switching from traditional to Agile project management practices is no different.
-In order to succeed you have to not only know how your daily operations are going to change, but also have a clear focus and a will to go through them.
+To succeed, you have to not only know how your daily operations are going to change, but also have a clear focus and a will to go through them.

-In order to help you out on the journey, here are 7 common Agile rookie mistakes you should avoid.
+To help you out on the journey, here are seven common Agile rookie mistakes you should avoid.

 1 – Underestimating The Change

 When considering an Agile transformation, one of the first things you have to realize is that this is no small event.
 Especially when switching over from traditional project management practices, this will take restructure in both your office and your mindset.

 So before you begin, you should realize just how much effort it will take.
 This way, you will be ready and able to go through it and won’t give up halfway.